cuulee/mobile-map-builder/README.md

 # Mobile Map Builder

-An application that helps you build map data (MBTiles & GeoPackages) from Tile Servers.
+An application that helps you build maps & data for mobile applications.

 ## Install